STMicroelectronics/appconfig/README.md

 # appconfig
-Generic collection of configurations for mobile and cloud apps
+Generic collection of configuration files for mobile and cloud apps.

+2022 (C) STMicroelectronics